richard-voss/ng-plus-routes/README.md

-# ng + Reactive Forms
+# ng + Routing

-A small sample project for using Reactive Forms.
+A small sample project for using Angular Routes.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.